MusicalNinjaDad/FizzBuzz/docs/packaging.md

         ```

 !!! warning "avoiding a 6 hour build"
     At one point I had a build run for nearly 6 hours before I cancelled it.
 The problem was that I use `ruff` for linting, and ruff doesn't provide pre-built wheels for some manylinux architectures.
-That meant that I was building ruff _from scratch_, _under emulation_ for _each wheel_ I build on these architectures when installing the test dependencies.
+That meant that I was building ruff _from scratch_, _under emulation_ for _each wheel_ I built on these architectures!

-    Separating the test, lint, doc and coverage dependencies solved this, after a lot of searching I also found the way to provide a single [dev] set of dependencies combing them all.
+    Separating the `[test]`, `[lint]`, `[doc]` and `[cov]`erage dependencies solved this; after a lot of searching I also found the way to provide a single `[dev]` set of dependencies combing them all.

     In **`./pyproject.toml`**:
     ```toml